frederic-perez/AmE-dictionary/data/idioms.md

 __match made in heaven__ :two: A very happy marriage or partnership. _When Kelly and Julie partnered up and opened their restaurant, it was a match made in heaven._ _Cindy and Mark look so happy together.
 That’s a match made in heaven._
 __maternity leave__
 __maven__ One who is, is believed to be, or believes oneself to be an expert in some area, field, or topic. _Anyone proclaiming to be a maven when it comes to dating or hooking up is just looking to take your money._
+__MBWA__ An initialism of “management by walking around,” the strategy of literally walking among one’s employees or subordinates to manage them more effectively.
 __me three__ _humorous_ An expression of concurrence, agreement, or willingness to participate in addition to others.
 Said after someone has said “me too” (i.e., “me as well”), thus creating a pun of “too” and “two.” _Dan: “I’m going with you, Steve.”
 Greg: “Me too!”
 John: “Me three!”_
 __mea culpa__
 __mean the world to (one)__ :dart: